 Caldwell University enrolls approximately 2,200 full-time, part-time, and graduate students.
 Fully qualified faculty members, small class sizes, and a 12:1 student/faculty ratio provide close, personal attention.

 Over 40 percent of full-time students live on campus.
 Single, double, and a few quad rooms are available.
 A 200-bed, apartment-style residence, Dominican Hall, is state-of-the-art, with modern suites, kitchens, and wireless Internet capability.

 The food service features extended hours and an expanded menu, with both American and international food selections.
 All students may have a car on campus.

 More than 30 clubs and student organizations make it easy to engage in campus life.
 Some of our most popular clubs include Esports, marching band, chorale, rugby and student government, plus fraternities and sororities.
 Campus Ministry provides an array of opportunities for students to reach out, including volunteer experiences at a soup kitchen, feeding the homeless in New York City, and rebuilding homes in Appalachia.

 An on-campus fitness center, equipped with cardiovascular equipment, provides students with exercise opportunities.
-Caldwell University fields 15 NCAA Division II teams.
-Men’s sports include: baseball, basketball, cross country, soccer, tennis, and track and field.
-Women’s sports include: basketball, bowling, cross country, lacrosse, soccer, softball, tennis, track and field, volleyball, and sponsors a variety of recreational sports.
-Our latest addition to our Athletics program is Men’s Sprint Football, launching in Fall 2017.
+Caldwell University fields 17 Athletic Teams teams.
+Men’s sports include: baseball, basketball, cross country, lacrosse, rugby, soccer, sprint football and track and field.
+Women’s sports include: acrobatics & tumbling, basketball, bowling, cross country, lacrosse, soccer, softball, track and field, volleyball, and sponsors a variety of recreational sports.

 To arrange a visit, or for more information, please contact the Office of Admissions at 973-618-3500 or firstname.lastname@example.org.